IvanZidov/IvanZidov/README.md

 - ✅ **Long-term partnership:**<br>
 I take pride in building long-term relationships with my clients.
 My goal is to support you as your business grows and changes, always ready to provide ongoing support and maintenance.
 I take full responsibility for the projects I work on, and I am always available to answer questions or provide assistance, even years down the road.

+<h4>Reviews from my clients 🙌:</h4>

+⭐⭐⭐⭐⭐ **Natural Language Processing Engineer wanted** <br>
+_"We had the pleasure of working with Ivan Zidov, who consistently demonstrated exceptional creativity, deep technical expertise, and a strong entrepreneurial mindset.
+His enthusiasm and vibrant energy not only contributed to the success of our project but also made the collaboration an absolute joy.
+We eagerly anticipate the opportunity to collaborate with Ivan on future projects and wholeheartedly recommend him to others seeking a dedicated and innovative professional!"_

+⭐⭐⭐⭐⭐ **Quick chat Re ChatGPT (capabilities + limitations) - fine-tuning** <br>
+_"It was a great experience working with Ivan.
+He took time to really prepare for our meeting, came with a demo (without being asked), and went above and beyond with follow-up help.
+I would recommend Ivan 100%."_

+⭐⭐⭐⭐⭐ **Creation of A.I.
+Writing Tool to Convert Articles into Poetry** <br>
+_"Great experience working with Ivan on the AI writing tool - Very talented, responsive and professional!"_

+⭐⭐⭐⭐⭐ **GPT-3 Prompt Design Expert Needed** <br>
+_"Ivan thoroughly impressed me.
+He came to my interview clearly well-prepared and highly professional.
+More importantly, he is an extremely skilled individual.
+Ivan totally exceeded my expectations and did his job well.
+I highly recommend Ivan as a top-grade freelancer."_

 <h4>Tech Stack 🛠️:</h4>

 - **Programming Languages 🐍:** Python, R